 Unexploded bombs and locally-produced landmines left over from conflict in 2012 and from resurgent fighting in the north endanger lives and hinder the delivery of aid in Mali.
 The proliferation of firearms and other weapons also threatens Mali’s stability.
-MAG’s activities in northern Mali began with an emergency response after the 2012 crisis, and in 2015, we started an arms management and destruction programme.
+MAG’s activities in northern Mali began with an emergency response after the 2012 crisis, and in 2015, we started a weapons and ammunition management programme.

 Why we work in Mali

 Conflict in central and northern Mali – involving armed groups, government forces, and international forces – has left the region highly affected by landmines and unexploded bombs.
 This contamination threatens everyone’s lives and livelihoods.

 The Malian population requires many kinds of humanitarian aid, including food, healthcare, water and sanitation.
 Humanitarian organisations are struggling to help due to the risks posed by landmines and unexploded bombs in several areas.